Free Dusty Turner

 My life today…

-For well over a year now I have largely been isolated in my living area, here at Greensville Correctional Center, surrounded by the same 85 guys.
-This is due to the COVID-19 restrictions.
-For myself and fellow incarcerated people, there have been no programs, no educational or vocational classes, nor visits with loved ones.
-Outside recreation has been greatly curtailed and we spend more time locked in our cells.
+During COVID I have largely been isolated to my living area, here at Greensville Correctional Center, surrounded by the same 85 guys.
+For myself and fellow incarcerated people, there have been no programs, no educational or vocational classes nor visits with loved ones, until very recently.
+Outside recreation has been greatly curtailed and we have spent much more time locked in our cells.
 Day after day nothing seems to change.

 The General Assembly of Virginia passed legislation in 2020 allowing incarcerated people who were convicted of crimes from 1995 to 2000 to become parole eligible.
 This is because during those five years juries were specifically not allowed to be told that parole had been eliminated in 1995.
 There are, perhaps, 280 such people who fit this category and I happen to be one of them.
 In August of 2020, I was reviewed for parole by an examiner and in September some of my advocates had a meeting with one of the Parole Board members.
 Both seemed to go well enough and in my interview I was open and honest about everything that was asked.
 By late October, however, I was denied parole.